 “This approach paves the way for future innovation as it gives operational managers greater insight into how and where to collect valuable data from.”

-With the VEC’s support, Genlab is now exploring how Industrial Internet of Things and virtual prototyping can create a new generation of products to meet its automotive and industrial clients demand.
+With the VEC’s support, Genlab went on to explore how Industrial Internet of Things and virtual prototyping can create a new generation of products to meet its automotive and industrial clients demand.